- Keyword-Driven Testing (KDT) is a battle-tested method to speed up test automation development and cut downscaling costs in the long run.

-On the other hand, if one keyword performs multiple unrelated functions, you’ll soon find yourselves violating the DRY rule above: duplicating a keyword to create your own flavor since the original keyword only satisfies 70% of your requirements.
-If such situation arises, spend a little more time to split the big keyword into two or more “atomic” keywords.
+On the other hand, if one keyword performs multiple unrelated functions, you’ll soon find yourselves violating the DRY rule above: duplicating a keyword to create your own flavor since the original keyword-only satisfies 70% of your requirements.
+If such a situation arises, spend a little more time splitting the big keyword into two or more “atomic” keywords.

 Atomic keywords offer higher reusability.
 And reusability is the key success factor that boosts your test development speed.
 Once you finish constructing a strong foundation of “atomic” keywords, it becomes easier to build complex Business-Level keywords later on (see the section below).